pragmarb/pragma-migration/README.md

     $ gem install pragma-migration

-Next, we're going to create a migration repository for our API:
+Next, you're going to create a migration repository for our API:

 ```ruby
 module API